How to be happy? It’s one of the most frequently asked questions in life. Yet, it all seems so subjective and vague.

-When we try to see things from the other person’s perspective, we are able to more or less understand their motives behind their actions.
+When we try to see things from the other person’s perspective, we are able to more or less understand the motives behind their actions.
 Whenever we do something hurtful or bad ourselves, we can always justify our actions because we understand the reasons behind it.
 Since we know why we do the things we do, we usually find it easier to forgive ourselves compared to forgiving others.

 Knowing that not everyone is perfect all the time allows us to cut them some slack.